codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 alt="GitHub permissions"
 %}

 For GitHub on-premise you also need to provide the URL of the GitHub server in your organization.
+If enabled in your account you can setup [Pipeline definition restrictions]({{site.baseurl}}/docs/administration/access-control/#pipeline-definition-restrictions) by expanding the *YAML Options* segment.

 ## GitHub-App